Wine & Other Stories

 In southern Greece, Messinia.
 Region land of olive groves par excellence that extend throughout the province to the sea, the only natural limit that seems to be able to contain its spread.

 To be exact, Filiatra is our land.
-It is one of the most productive areas of premium extra virgin olive oil in Greece, with a very long tradition in olive tree cultivation and olive oil production.
+It is one of the most productive areas of premium Extra virgin olive oil in Greece, with a very long tradition in olive tree cultivation and olive oil production.
 This is why it falls within the production areas of the famous Kalamata PDO olive oil.

 Archetypon was born here, enclosing the memories of our people’s collective experience.
 These memories are deeply engraved, with ancient roots and sequence over time.
 The family, the olive harvest, the preparation of the food, the family table, the hospitality.
 Depositions of memory that make up the palimpsest of Greek gastronomy.